jamiebergen/plugin-notes-plus/README.txt

 = Where is the data stored? =

-As of version 1.1.0, plugin notes and note metadata are stored in a custom table whose name ends in plugin_notes_plus.
+As of version 1.1.0, plugin notes and note metadata are stored in a custom table whose name ends in `plugin_notes_plus`.

 = How does it work on multisite installs? =